VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 Put a [ZZC SC-VCA](https://library.vcvrack.com/ZZC/SC-VCA) or [Bogaudio LMTR](https://library.vcvrack.com/ZZC/SC-VCA) as the last module your sound passes though before going to the audio interface module.
 On the ZZC VCA, the big knob is master volume, the little knob controls at what volume it starts clipping out, limiting the volume.
 It actually sounds really nice as a distortion too.

-## When is VCV 2.0 coming out?

-Go to the [Rack Development Blog](https://community.vcvrack.com/t/rack-development-blog/5864/65) and scroll to the bottom.
-You might want to read the [2.5 months, anything new?](https://community.vcvrack.com/t/2-5-months-anything-new) thread as well, if you're curious about the drama around that situation at all.
-The TLDR: It hasn't been announced.
-I have heard whispers that the goal is September of '21, but I'm very skeptical that will happen.

 ## How does polyphony work in VCV?

 VCV's manual does have a page on [polyphony](https://vcvrack.com/manual/Polyphony) but it's kinda shit.
 Basically, it lets you with **some** modules carry up to 16 signals in one cable.
 There's also modules made for working with this, like *Merge* and *Split* which let you take a bunch of mono signals and merge them into one polyphonic cable, or split the the polyphonic cable into 16 individual outputs respectively.
 The polyphonic cables are easy to tell apart because they're thicc.